 The exploration continues…

-I offer deep coaching programs (rates information here) and love working with those with an appreciation of Shadow work.
+I offer depth coaching programs (rates information here) and love working with those with an appreciation of Shadow work.
 If you want personalized coaching around a Shadow issue, please book a free discovery call.